xames3/smart/docs/source/projects/xsnumpy.rst

 So with the "whys" being explained, I'll explain the "hows".
 I was ready to build my scrappy little version of NumPy, but I didn't know where to start.
-So, like any sensible person, I did what we all do when we're lost |dash| I started poking and prodding at various NumPy functions and methods, trying to suss out what made them tick.
+So, like any sensible person, I did what we all do when we're lost, I started poking and prodding at various NumPy functions and methods, trying to suss out what made them tick.
 It didn't take long to twig that most of NumPy's APIs lean heavily on one core construct, the :func:`numpy.array` function.
 But